Gingercapo/Taxi_ride_dataflow_datastudio/README.md

 - In this task, I created a Cloud Storage bucket to provide working space for your Dataflow pipeline.

 - Cloud Storage allows world-wide storage and retrieval of any amount of data at any time.
 I can use Cloud Storage for a range of scenarios including serving website content, storing data for archival and disaster recovery, or distributing large data objects to users via direct download.

+### Task 3.
+Set up a Dataflow Pipeline
+In this task, I set up a streaming data pipeline to read sensor data from Pub/Sub, compute the maximum temperature within a time window, and write this out to BigQuery.

+Dataflow is a serverless way to carry out data analysis.